The most common answer to “Who’s your host?” or “Where’s your domain registered?” is “GoDaddy.”

 As always, it’s important to do your research before signing up for a web host.
 There are many people who do the heavy lifting for you.
 They sign up for accounts, host websites, and test for the best and most reliable.
 Just like the web hosts themselves, resources about hosts can be good or bad.
 As long as the resource making the recommendations is transparent about their methods and any affiliate links, it is usually considered reliable.

-One resource would be the folks at Reviews.com.
-They have created a review for web hosts that is detailed and updated.
+You can header over to a review for web hosts by folks at Reviews.com.
+The material is detailed and often updated.
 The review doesn’t just look at the best known or most popular hosts.
 They look into the hosts known for reliability and go into detail about how they came to their decision.
 There are even details about services offered by web hosts and whether to consider upgrading or purchasing tools.

 How to choose the right host:

-I’ve also heard good things about Web Hosting Hub and InMotion.
+I’ve also heard good things about Web Hosting Hub, though I haven’t had the opportunity to work with them yet.
 Even GoDaddy has made the effort to improve their services to be able to compete for the developer’s good word.